meetmayowa/DevOps-PBL/project3.md

 # PROJECT 3 - MERN STACK IMPLEMENTATION
 ## SIMPLE TO-DO APPLICATION ON MERN WEB STACK

-In this project, yI was tasked to implement a web solution based on MERN stack in AWS Cloud.
+In this project, I was tasked to implement a web solution based on MERN stack in AWS Cloud.

 **MERN Web stack** consists of following components: